stanford-marlowe/docs.marlowe.stanford.edu/docs/modules/conda.md

 Every conda command works with mamba.
 No code customization is needed.

+## Setting up Conda and pip

+Conda works for the most part straight out of the box, but if you need to `pip install` packages, you will need to follow these steps:

+1) Run `module load conda`
+2) Run `mamba init`
+3) Log out of Marlowe
+4) Log back in to Marlowe

+After you've done this, mamba will be added to your path and `pip install` will function properly.

 ## Installing a Conda environment in a different location

 Home directories have a quota of 15GB by default.
 This means that even small conda environments can run into quota issues rather quickly.